 When you first get any device, the first thing you want to do is start downloading either games or other types of apps.
 You may get so caught up in what your iPad can do that you forget to give it that personal touch that only you can give it.
-In this article, you are going to discover ways you can personalize your iPad by adding amazing wallpapers or releasing it's potential in settings.
+In this article, you are going to discover ways you can customize Your iPad by adding amazing wallpapers or releasing it’s potential in settings.

 When it comes to adding the best wallpaper to your iPad, there are so many apps to choose from, but I wanted to add my favorite app for wallpapers, Zedge.
 This app is available for download in the app store for free and not only does it give you an endless amount of wallpapers to choose from, but you can also look through sounds for notifications and ringtones.

 The star icon will show you the most popular wallpapers, Recent will how you the new ones, Popular the most downloaded and if you feel like a particular type you can always browse through the categories.

 How can I add a picture as a wallpaper to my iPad?
 That’s an easy task as well since all you have to do is tap on Camera, search for the image you want as your wallpaper, tap on the arrow beside the trash icon and tap on the Use as Wallpaper option.

 If you don’t want to hurt your eyesight, then you might consider looking into adjusting the brightness of your iPad.
 You can easily do this by tapping on Settings >> Display and Brightness and then slide the white circle to the brightness you want.
 In that area, you can also change the text size, and you can also add bold text.
 If you do add the last option, be careful with adding this feature will restart your iPad.
 So if you are doing something important, you might want to add this feature at a later time.